imgag/ngs-bits/doc/GSvar/data_analysis.md

 ## What is the difference between re-annotation and a normal analysis.

-When performing reannotation (i.e. by checking the box `annotate only` in the single-sample analysis dialog) the variant calling step is skipped.
+When performing re-annotation (i.e. by checking the box `annotate only` in the single-sample analysis dialog) variant calling is skipped.
 Existing variant calls are used and annotations are updated.

 This is usually done when the annotation data is older than a few months.